tidyverse/tidyverse.org/content/blog/purrr-1-0-0/index.md

 </div>

 purrr is 7 years old, but it's finally made it to 1.0.0!
-This was an opportunity to really refine the core purrrpose of purrr, making it more purrrsimonious by moving a number of functions to purrrgatory.
-Hopefully these changes are not cat-istrophic.

-In this post, we'll start with an overview of the breaking changes in this release.
-We'll then briefly review some documentation changes, before moving on to the big new stuff: refinements to the map functions (including progress bars!), new [`keep_at()`](https://purrr.tidyverse.org/reference/keep_at.html) and [`discard_at()`](https://purrr.tidyverse.org/reference/keep_at.html), and changes to flattening and simplification.
+This is a big release, adding some long needed functionality (like progress bars!) as well as really refining the core purpose of purrr.
+In this post, we'll start with an overview of the breaking changes, then briefly review some documentation changes.
+Then we'll get to the good stuff: improvements to the map family, new [`keep_at()`](https://purrr.tidyverse.org/reference/keep_at.html) and [`discard_at()`](https://purrr.tidyverse.org/reference/keep_at.html), and improvements to flattening and simplification.
+You can see a full list of changes in the [release notes](%7B%20github_release%20%7D).

-One small note: in alignment our 2021 policy [purrr has been re-licensed](https://www.tidyverse.org/blog/2021/12/relicensing-packages/) with the MIT license.

-You can see a full list of changes in the [release notes](%7B%20github_release%20%7D)

 <div class="highlight">